omkarpradhan/Digital-design-projects/Common Modules/Readme.md

-Commonly used modules.
+##Synopsis
+This Readme lists and describes in brief commonly used digital logic modules included in this folder.

-#List of modules:
+##List of modules:

 ###decoder3to8